eclipse-tractusx/tractusx-edc/edc-extensions/cx-oauth2/README.md

-# Catena-X OAuth2 Extension
+# Tractus-X OAuth2 Extension

-## Why Catena-X needs this extension
+## Why Tractus-X needs this extension

 In IDS the DAPS token audience is always `idsc:IDS_CONNECTORS_ALL`.
 At first glance this makes it possible for other connectors to steal and reuse an received token.
 To mitigate this security risk IDS introduces something called `transportCertsSha256`, which couples the connector audience with its corresponding TLS/SSL certificate.